Should You Pay Off Your Mortgage Early Or Invest? Here’s The Math On What’s Best

-Want your personalized cash flow and tax position analysis?
-We created the ultimate investment property analysis tool, go check it out.
+Want your personalised cash flow and tax position analysis?
+Check out the ultimate investment property analysis tool.

 The last point as to why you shouldn’t rush to pay off your investment mortgage is so you’ll have more cash in the piggy and the flexibility that comes with it.